@connectum/events-amqp

 - With

-group: named queue{exchange}.{group}-- durable, shared across instances (competing consumers) - Without
+group: named queue{exchange}.{group}-- durable, shared across instances (competing consumers) - With

 group: anonymous auto-delete queue -- exclusive to this consumer, deleted on disconnect